sobhanbera/sobhanbera/README.md

 - 💻  Professional Full-Stack Software Developer.
 - ✨  UI/UX Designer.
 - 🎵  Listening to music every time and singing along with it.
+- 📚  Books are very necessary you know!
 - 🧠  Always learning some new stuffs.
 - 🌐  Regularly building projects.
 - 🏫  Always ready to bunk any classes for programming.